apache/fury-site/docs/guide/swift/configuration.md

 ### Size and Depth Limits

 `maxDepth` bounds decoded payload nesting depth.

+`maxGraphMemoryBytes` sets an approximate graph-memory gate for one root deserialization.
+The estimate mainly covers materialized arrays, dictionaries, sets, structs, classes, and objects.
+It skips leaf values such as strings, binary data, primitive scalars, and dense primitive arrays, so actual process memory can be higher than this value.
+Leaf values remain protected by byte-availability checks: if the unread input does not contain enough bytes, Fory will not read or create that leaf value.
+The default limit is a fixed `128 MiB` for all root input forms.
+A positive value overrides the default.
+Explicit non-positive values are rejected when the runtime is created.

 Compatible-mode remote metadata is also limited:

 - `maxTypeFields` defaults to `512` and limits fields in one received struct metadata body.
 - `maxTypeMetaBytes` defaults to `4096` and limits encoded body bytes in one received TypeMeta body,